fourstix/Elfos-utils/README.md

 ## stack
 **Usage:** stack
 Print the value of the Elf/OS stack pointer

+## cmd
+**Usage:** cmd [-e] [*filename*, default = start.cmd]
+Run commands from the file *filename*, or the file start.cmd if not specified.
+The option -e will echo the commands before they are executed.
+**Note:** Copying this file as an executable file named *init* in the /bin directory will cause the Elf/OS to execute the commands in the start.cmd in the root Directory when the Elf/OS boots.

 STG NVR/RTC/UART and STG EPROM Utility Commands
 -----------------------------------------------